SmitaPaul7000/ProjectModule/README.md

 Impacts the business directly by ensuring the quality of work provided by self and others; impacts own team and closely related work teams.
 Considers the business implications of the application of technology to the current business environment; identifies and communicates risks and impacts.
 Drives communication between business leaders and IT; exhibits sound and comprehensive communication and diplomacy skills to exchange complex information.
-Conduct workflow analysis, business process modeling; develop use cases, test plans, and business rules; assist in user acceptance testing.
+Conduct workflow analysis, business process modeling; devel](https://www.linkedin.com/jobs/view/3992734696/?alternateChannel=search&refId=NAmeu0IRR5n6SwYRcgF8KQ%3D%3D&trackingId=Jxmj0evUJadEud3hFVwROg%3D%3D&trk=d_flagship3_job_details)op use cases, test plans, and business rules; assist in user acceptance testing.
 Collaborate on design and implementation of workflow solutions that provide long term scalability, reliability, and performance, and integration with reporting.

 Qualifications: